Blendshe/teched-102/README.md

 Learning about identities – ids

-js in <script> tags
+js in `<script>` tags

-<style><h1{color:red;}</style>
+`<style>
+<h1{color:red;}</style>`

+**Class**

-Create a class (a group of the same things) to make changes to code where you have lots of it and more efficient than by hand. <style>.fizzwizz{color:green;font-family:claibri:
+Create a class (a group of the same things) to make changes to code where you have lots of it and more efficient than by hand.

+`<style>.fizzwizz{color:green;font-family:claibri:

-To create another variation can use another class Create a class called ‘fruit’ .fruit{coloe:blue;font-family:cursive;border:1px dashed green;text-shadow:2px 10px red;}
+To create another variation can use another class

+Create a class called ‘fruit’
+`
+.fruit{color:blue;
+font-family:cursive;
+border:1px dashed green;
+text-shadow:2px 10px red;
+}`

-Can check if repl.it gone wrong check if code is ok in VSC
+Can check if replit gone wrong check if code is ok in VSC

-<style> and CSS
+`<style>` and CSS

-Class posted on Discord 01.02.23 – pinned
-Another way to create a unique is create and id, use individually, unique, one time
+Another way to create a unique is create an id, use individually, unique, one time

-<h1 id=’my mind goes blank”{color:purple;font-family:fantasy:}
+`<h1 id=’my mind goes blank” {
+ color:purple;
+ font-family:fantasy;
+ }

-.document GetElementById (“My mind goes blank”)
+.document GetElementById (“My mind goes blank”)`

-Id used for styling CSS and js js very powerful and can affect html
+Id used for styling CSS and js

+js very powerful and can affect html.  js only used in web browser makes html manipulate tags on page

-Day 14 Class 9 02.02.23 - revision
+**Day 14 Class 9 02.02.23 - revision**

-Markdown
+- Markdown
-READ.ME
+- READ.ME
-Dependency
+- Dependency

 Class 3
-Git is dependency to connect to github, for versioning Github – version control, branches, control management, system, push changes Forks
+- Git is dependency to connect to github, for versioning
+- Github – version control, branches, control management, system, push changes
+- Forks
-Node is platform
+- Node is platform
-Repl.it – code editor online – render
+- Replit – code editor online – render
-VSC – local machine editor:cd, pwd,ls,mkdr
+- VSC – local machine editor:cd, pwd,ls,mkdr

 Class 4
-Wireframe, mock-up, prototype (structure, color, blueprint to client) Html to make website
+- Wireframe, mock-up, prototype (structure, color, blueprint to client)
+- Html to make website
-CSS to style
+- CSS to style
-DIV put into different sections of website – divisions CSS and color layout
+- DIV put into different sections of website – divisions
+- CSS and color layout
-Style attribute – in line styling or colors, HEX, name f color, RGB js only used in web browser makes html manipulate tags on page console.log variable – define and memory remembers the value conditions – if, else terminal – for file management commands script tags in body tag js at the bottom after the last one
+- Style attribute – in line styling or colors, HEX, name f color, RGB
+- console.log
+- variable – define and memory remembers the value
+- conditions – if, else
+- terminal – for file management commands
+- script tags in body tag
+- js at the bottom after the last one
-#document
+- #document
-Element + tag mean the same objects in a document CHECK DISCOD POST 02.02.23
+- Element + tag mean the same objects in a document

+**CHECK DISCOD POST 02.02.23**

-Loops – for is a loop
+- Loops – for is a loop
-Repeats
+- Repeats
-3 ways writing js
+- 3 ways writing js

  //function code here
 (for (1;2;3){
 //1)var i = 0;
 //2) i is <60